Hospitality (HOSP)

 HOSP 2500.
 Hotel and Resort Front Office Operations.
 3 Hours.

 A study of the flow of activities and functions in today's lodging operation.
 Topics include a comparison of manual, machine assisted, and computer-based methods for each front office function. ***COURSE LEARNING OUTCOMES (CLOs) *** At the successful conclusion of this course, students will be able to: 1.
 Explain the roles and interrelationships of the front desk with the various departments of the hotel/resort 2.
 Describe the classifications of hotels/resorts and their levels of service.
 3. Identify and demonstrate the types of communications required at the front desk.
 4. Describe the front office operations including forms, organization, equipment, and telecommunications during the four stages of the guest cycle.
 5. Interpret data and room statistics used to assess and improve the performance of front office operations.
 Prerequisites: HOSP 1010 (Grade C- or higher).
-FA.
+SP.

 HOSP 3150.
 Hospitality and Tourism Marketing.
 3 Hours.